Enneagram Type 2: “The Helper” Personality Type Analysis

 Apart from helping professions, which would be the obvious choice for Twos, they are also often gifted actors, writers, singers, and artists.
 That’s because art is a great outlet for their emotions.

-The worst careers for them include jobs that require them to work alone, without contact with people.
+The worst careers for Enneagram Type Twos include jobs that require them to work alone, without contact with people.
 Therefore, it would feel like a punishment for Enneagram 2 if they had to work in a microbiology lab alone, surrounded by sterile equipment.

 Development Levels of Enneagram Type 2

-Each Enneagram type can perform differently at different levels of maturity.
-Most types function on an average level, which means they exhibit a mixture of good and bad traits of their type.
+There are three developmental levels of the Enneagram Type 2: healthy, average, and unhealthy.
+Most people function on an average level, which means they exhibit a mixture of good and bad traits of their type.

 Healthy Enneagram Type 2

 A healthy Enneagram 2 radiates positive energy and is magnetically attractive.
-They genuinely enjoy helping others while not forgetting about their own needs.
+While they genuinely enjoy helping others, they don’t forget about their own needs.
 Aware of their worth, they are ready to ask openly for what they need in a relationship and recognize when they are being manipulated.

 Healthy Twos have also overcome playing the roles of martyrs or saviors in relationships.
 They know how to support others without violating their own personal boundaries, so instead of looking for approval from others, they seek inner peace.